Dewey Decimal Classification: 1873–1885: early development

 Melvil Dewey (1851–1931) was an American librarian and self-declared reformer.
 He was a founding member of the American Library Association and can be credited with the promotion of card systems in libraries and business.
 He developed the ideas for his library classification system in 1873 while working at the Amherst College library.
 He applied the classification to the books in that library, until in 1876 he had a first version of the classification.
 In 1876, he published the classification in pamphlet form with the title A Classification and Subject Index for Cataloguing and Arranging the Books and Pamphlets of a Library.

 He used the pamphlet, published in more than one version during the year, to solicit comments from other librarians.
-It is not known who received copies or how many commented as only one copy with comments has survived, that of Ernest Cushing Richardson.
+It is not known how many copies were distributed but Amherst College, where Dewey worked at the time, had authorized 50 copies for the first version.
 His classification system was mentioned in an article in the first issue of the Library Journal and in an article by Dewey in the Department of Education publication Public Libraries in America in 1876.
 In March 1876, he applied for, and received, copyright on the first edition of the index.
 The edition was 44 pages in length, with 2,000 index entries, and was printed in 200 copies.